AustinCodingAcademy/JS211_TowersOfHanoi/README.md

 ## Overview

-* [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) is a simple logic game involving three stacks.
+- [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) is a simple logic game involving three stacks.
 The first stack has four (or more) blocks, each one bigger than the next, stacked like a pyramid.
 The point of the game is to move the blocks from one stack and arrange them in the same order into another stack, but never placing a larger block onto a smaller block.
 You can play the game [here](http://vornlocher.de/tower.html) to get an idea.

 Your checkpoint is really a terminal app; which is what you'll be graded on.
 However, you should push to use the DOM and create a GUI for this game.

+## CODE PLAN

+This is my super awesome code plan!

+more cool comments

 ## Checklist